 It’s where you’ll ultimately get paid and figure out if your marketing strategies are working to perfection or not.

 Believe it or not, but the checkout page is usually the most broken page on an online marketplace.

 In fact, a broken checkout page always contributes to a high abandonment rate on an online store.

 If your checkout page is designed in a way that’s unattractive to your target audience, then you’re going to have a hard time getting them to trust you with their personal payment process method details.

 This means that all of the time, effort, and money you’ve spent funneling prospects to your checkout page will have all been in vain.

 Do you believe that your checkout page or payment form needs to be revamped to achieve a better performance?

 If so, then you can refer to this guide to learn about all the top payment form best practices.

 According to a groundbreaking experiment conducted by Baymard Institute, many users misinterpret multi-column forms.
-Particularly, they skip essential fields or input the wrong information into incorrect fields.
+Particularly, they skip essential form fields or form inputs the wrong information into incorrect fields.

 This can obviously cause conflicts with completing the form, resulting in a high cart abandonment rate.
 Naturally, when people see forms with several columns, their eyes start scanning them in a zig-zagging pattern, causing confusion: